U.S. advances plan to protect Nevada flower near lithium project - NewsBreak

 U.S. advances plan to protect Nevada flower near lithium project

-Oct 1 (Reuters) - The U.S. Fish and Wildlife Service released a proposed rule on Friday to list the Tiehm's buckwheat flower as an endangered species, the latest blow to ioneer Ltd's (INR.AX) plans to build a Nevada lithium mine that would supply the electric vehicle industry.
+(Reuters) - The U.S. Fish and Wildlife Service released a proposed rule on Friday to list the Tiehm’s buckwheat flower as an endangered species, the latest blow to ioneer Ltd’s plans to build a Nevada lithium mine that would supply the electric vehicle industry.

 Anyone is free to send comments to the agency, which said in a statement that “more information is needed to conduct an economic assessment of potential impacts to the species.”